DrMaxPower/Mildew-Detection-in-Cherry-Leaves/README.md

 * matplotlib
 * pandas

-matplotlib shows a png fil over seaborn barplot of the train validation and test sets.
-Next is two \
-dot-line plots of the model history in png shown by matplotlib. \
+matplotlib shows a png fil over seaborn barplot of the train, validation and test sets.
+Next is two dot-line plots of the model history in png shown by matplotlib.
 Next is three streamlit checkbox, the first two will show you text about the deep layers and last is a \
 pandas DataFrame opened up by streamlits dataframe.